pactus-project/pactus.org/docs/guide/run-become-validator.md

 # Become a validator

 Now, you are ready to create a full node and become a validator in Zarb network.

-## Requirements

-Using a linux cloud server is the best way to run a validator in Zarb network.
-You may get a virtual private server from providers like Amazon, Microsoft, Linde, Alibaba, ArvanCloud, etc.

-### Recommended hardwares

-- Processor: Two dedicated core of CPU
-- Memory: Two gigabyte of RAM
-- Storage: 10 Gigabytes of free space disk
-- Network: A broadband Internet connection

-## 🛡️ Securing the server

-The first step is securing your server.
-You may read this [guid line](https://www.linode.com/docs/guides/securing-your-server/) to learn hot make your sever more secure.
+For running Zarb you can either [download](https://github.com/zarbchain/zarb-go/releases) the latest precompiled binaries or [compile](./lean-compile.md) it from the source code.

 ## Initializing working directory